krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 # Dispatching Events to Apps

-Chichi makes it easy to send events to apps that can receive them.
+Chichi makes it easy to dispatch events to apps that can receive them.
 This involves implementing the `AppEvents` interface within the connector and adjusting the `Schema` method to also provide schema information for event types.

-Here’s how to get started with setting up your connector to send events:
+Here’s how to get started with setting up your connector to dispatch events:

 ```go
 chichi.RegisterApp(chichi.AppInfo{